 This is a very powerful force.
 If you want to learn more about it, I’d recommend Mind Power by John Kehoe.

-Try also to combine your vivid vision with some numbers as well (sales most likely) that you should achieve by a specific time.
+Try also to combine your vivid vision with some numbers (sales, most likely) that you should achieve by a specific time.
 When you connect your vision with business targets, you’ll have a strong plan and goal that’ll help you drive your salon business.

-The vision I have for my blog here is to help as many salon owners as possible be successful with their businesses.
+My vision for my blog is to help as many salon owners as possible be successful in their businesses.

 So if you find this post helpful and you think you know someone who also could benefit from it, you would make my day if you hit one of the social sharing icons on this page and shared it with your friends 🙂